Category A & B weapons most common for recreational shooters.

 This course is delivered face-to-face over 8 hours.
 This consists of a theory assessment completed online in class and a live fire range practice at an approved range.

 Asset College runs our Firearms Safety courses at North Lakes.
 We also have training partners who can run Firearms Safety courses in other locations.
-Click on the training partner name to view more information about their courses.
+Click on the training partner name on the right hand side bar to view more information about their courses.

 For groups of 5 or more we may be able to schedule a stand-alone workshop to accommodate for your needs.